umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Rich-Text-Editor/Configuration/index.md

 ## Mode

-The Rich Text Editor comes in two different modes.
+The Rich Text Editor comes in two different modes: Classic and Distraction Free.

-**Classic**
+### Classic

+The default mode, which displays the toolbar in the top.

 ![RTE Mode: Classic](images/rte-mode-classic.png)
-The toolbar is always visible.

-**Distraction Free**
+### Distraction Free

-![RTE Mode: Distraction Free](images/rte-mode-distractionfree.png) The toolbar is hidden, and only shows up when content in the editor is highlighted.
+In this mode the toolbar is hidden, and only shows up when content in the editor is highlighted.

+![RTE Mode: Distraction Free](images/rte-mode-distractionfree.png)

 ## Hide Label

 ## Ignore User Start Nodes